 A Land Conservation (Williamson) Act contract cancellation is an option under limited circumstances and conditions set forth in Government Code (GC) §51280 et seq.
 In such cases, landowners may petition a County Board of Supervisors or a City Council for a cancellation of a contract.
-The Department has compiled a general cancellation outline to assist the public in understanding what is involved in the process of cancelling a contract.
+The Department has compiled a general cancellation outline to assist the public in understanding who and what is involved in the process of cancelling a Williamson Act contract.

 Cancellation of Williamson Act contracts involves a significant amount of documentation that is required to be submitted to the City or County.
-The Department has compiled a Cancellation Petition Advice Paper (PDF) to assist landowners and juristictions in compiling and organizing the necessary material.
+The Department has also compiled a Cancellation Petition Advice Paper (PDF) to assist landowners and jurisdictions in compiling and organizing the necessary material.
 A City/County should send all cancellation petitions and related materials to:

 How is a Williamson Act Contract Terminated?